 Explore the following pages to get more specific information on the soils research we do:

-- The Soils and Landscapes area
+- Soils & Landscapes area

-- Characterising Land Resources Portfolio
+- Characterising Land Resources

-The Portfolio is responsible for the stewardship of data and infrastructure associated with our nationally significant land and soil databases, including the acquisition of new data.
+This portfolio is responsible for the stewardship of data and infrastructure associated with our nationally significant land and soil databases, including the acquisition of new data.
 Our role is to enhance the quality, accuracy, spatial coverage, and accessibility of soil and land information.

-- Managing Land and Water Portfolio
+- Managing Land and Water

 - National Land Resource Centre